micheledexter/jillcube/README.md

 If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`

-## Download (Don't Clone) This Repository

-* Don't Fork or Clone.
-Instead, click the `Clone or Download` button and select `Download Zip`.
-* Unzip the project and start with the code in that folder.
-* Create a new GitHub project and push this code to the new repository.

 ## Development Setup Instructions

 * Run `npm install`